uxbillzou/content-ops-starter/content/pages/our-work.md

         tagline: ''
         subtitle: ''
         text: >
-          The design of this pad is primarily for Display the status of members working out in the gym in real time.
+          The design of this PAD is primarily for displaying the status of members working out in the gym in real-time.
         image:
           type: ImageBlock
           url: /images/1378920402.jpg